setms/book/docs/requirements/digest/elicitation.md

 - Analyze **existing documents**.
   Examples are requirement specifications, business processes, user manuals, corporate and industry standards, and comparative reviews.
-  Remember that documents may not be up-to-date or even incorrect.
+  Remember that documents may be out of date or incorrect.
 - Analyze **interfaces** with external systems.
   This analysis gives technical requirements around data formats and data validation rules.
 - **Reuse** requirements based on pre-existing business rules.